FZambia/centrifuge/docs/content/description.rst

     centrifuge --config=config.json

-You can run more instances of Centrifuge using Redis engine.
+You can scale and run more instances of Centrifuge on multiple machines using Redis engine.
 But for most cases one instance is more than enough.

-Well, you started one instance of Centrifuge - clients from web browsers can start connecting to it.
+Well, when you started one instance of Centrifuge - clients from web browsers can start connecting to it.

 There are two endpoints for connections:
 - ``/connection`` for SockJS connections